DKB1990/PaymentGateway/README.md

 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

 ## Architecture
 CQRS is an architectural pattern that separates the models for reading and writing data.
-The basic idea is that you can divide a system's operations into two sharply separated categories:
+The basic idea is that you can divide a system's operations into two sharply separated categories ([CQRS pattern MSDN](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)):

-Queries.
-These queries return a result and do not change the state of the system, and they are free of side effects.
+`Queries:` These queries return a result and do not change the state of the system, and they are free of side effects.<br/>
-Commands.
-These commands change the state of a system.
+`Commands:` These commands change the state of a system.

 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)